Amirlabai/Video-Editor/CODE_REVIEW_REPORT.md

 This is a Python-based video editing application using FFmpeg for video processing.
 The application provides three main features: single video scaling, batch folder processing, and video joining.
 The codebase shows good functionality but has several areas for improvement in code quality, architecture, error handling, and feature completeness.

 **Overall Assessment:** ✅ **Significantly Improved** - Many critical issues have been fixed.
-The application is now more robust with better error handling, logging, user features, and improved code organization.
+The application is now more robust with better error handling, logging, user features, improved code organization, and a foundation for class-based architecture.

 **Last Updated:** Current session
-**Progress:** ~70% of high/medium priority items completed
+**Progress:** ~85% of high/medium priority items completed
+**Status:** Historical reference - See PROGRESS_SUMMARY.md for current status

 ### Recent Improvements (Completed)
 - ✅ Fixed all critical logic bugs (close_window, get_crf, get_pixel)